openedx/docs.openedx.org/source/educators/migration_wip/18_student_progress/course_answers.rst

  :depth: 1

 Learner answer distribution data, including both charts and reports, is also available from edX Insights.
-For more information, see :ref:`insights:Using edX Insights`.
+For more information, see `Using edX Insights`_.

 .. _Student_Answer_Submission: